 Following the protests that took place against austerity measures in cities across Europe on November 14, the people of Rome – particularly those in uniform – expected the big national demonstration set for November 24 to represent the next logical step into the inferno.
 It was a day when everyone, regardless of political, social, or financial standing had agreed to take to the streets and make their opposition known.
 Finally unionists, students, fascists and antifascists were going to unite under one cause and something was bound to go horribly wrong.

 Not quite.
-Three days before the protests the imaginatively named antifascist group 'Rome Says No To Fascists' organized a sit-in to remind the mayor, Gianni Alemanno, that fascism is still illegal in Italy, and attempt to keep the most upsetting element of the afforemention motley crew, the fascist organization CasaPound, from marching with them.
+Three days before the protests, the imaginatively named antifascist group 'Rome Says No To Fascists' organised a sit-in to remind the mayor, Gianni Alemanno, that fascism is still illegal in Italy, and attempt to keep the most upsetting element of the afforemention motley crew, the fascist organization CasaPound, from marching with them.